emilekoffi/Melocoton/README.md

 On this base, product with discount sell more units than the product without discount but;, this doesn't mean that the discounted product are less expensive than the product without discount.

-We are now cgoing to compare the average price of products with discount with the average sales af of product without discounts,
+**I am now going to compare the average price of products with discount with the average sales af of product without discounts,**
 ```sql
 SELECT
 ROUND (AVG(product_price),2)